axiomhq/next-axiom/README.md

 ## Quickstart

-- If you are using vercel, make sure you have the [Axiom Vercel integration](https://www.axiom.co/vercel) installed.
+- If you are using Vercel, make sure you have the [Axiom Vercel integration](https://www.axiom.co/vercel) installed.
 On other platforms you must create an API token and set those environment variables:

 ```